CICE-Consortium/Icepack/doc/source/icepack_1_introduction.rst

 -  David Bailey, Alice DuVivier and Marika Holland at the National Center for Atmospheric Research

--  Rick Allard, Matt Turner and Devid Hebert at the Naval Research Laboratory, Stennis Space Center,
+-  Rick Allard, Matt Turner and David Hebert at the Naval Research Laboratory, Stennis Space Center,

 -  Andrew Roberts of the Naval Postgraduate School,